-- (a) If you obtain a limited coverage GRIP policy, you will pay an administrative fee under the same terms and conditions as the premium for the policy: - (1) Of \$50 per crop per county; - (2) Not to exceed \$200 per county; - (3) Up to a maximum of \$600 per producer; - (4) Limited resource farmers as defined at 7 CFR § 457.8 may apply for a waiver of administrative fees for the limited coverage policy. - (b) If you obtain an additional coverage GRIP policy, you will pay an administrative fee: - (1) Of \$20 for each crop; - (2) Payable under the same terms and conditions as the premium for the policy. - (c) Your premium is determined by multiplying your policy protection by the premium rate per hundred dollars of protection for your coverage level contained in the actuarial documents, by 0.01, and subtracting the applicable subsidy. - (d) The payment of an administrative fee will not be required if you file a bona fide zero acreage report on or before the acreage reporting date for the crop (if you falsely file a zero acreage report you may be subject to criminal and administrative sanctions). - (e) The annual premium is earned and payable at the time the insured crop is planted.
-For each insured crop, you will be billed for premium and the administrative fee due by the billing date specified in the Special Provisions.
-Premium, administrative fee, and any other amount owed us is due on the billing date and interest will accrue if the premium, administrative fee, or any other amount owed is not received by us before the first day of the month following the premium billing date. - (f) The premium, administrative fee, and any other amount due, plus any accrued interest, will be considered delinquent if it is not paid on or before the termination date specified in the Crop Provisions.
-This may affect your eligibility for benefits under other USDA programs.
-A debt for any crop insured with us under the authority of the Act will be deducted from any indemnity due you for this or any other crop insured with us. - (g) Failure to pay the premium and any administrative fee due, plus any accrued interest and penalties, by the termination date will make you ineligible for any crop insurance under the Act for subsequent crop years until the sales closing date after the date the debt, including interest and penalties, is paid or satisfactory arrangements acceptable to us for such payment are made.
+- (a) If you obtain a catastrophic risk protection GRP policy, you will pay an administrative fee, unless otherwise specified in 7 CFR part 400: - (1) Of \$100 per crop per county; - (2) Payable to the insurance provider on the billing date for the crop. - (b) If you obtain an additional coverage GRP policy, you will pay an administrative fee: - (1) Of \$30 per crop per county; - (2) Payable to the insurance provider on the billing date for the crop. - (c) Limited resource farmers as defined in 7 CFR 457.8 may apply for a waiver of administrative fees. - (d) For additional coverage GRP policies, your premium is determined by multiplying your policy protection by the premium rate per hundred dollars of protection for your coverage level contained in the actuarial documents, by 0.01, and subtracting the applicable subsidy. - (e) For catastrophic risk protection and additional coverage GRP policies, payment of an administrative fee will not be required if you file a bona fide zero acreage report on or before the acreage reporting date for the crop (if you falsely file a zero acreage report you may be subject to criminal and administrative sanctions). - (f) The annual premium is earned and payable at the time the insured crop is planted.
+For each insured crop, you will be billed for premium and the administrative fee by the billing date specified in the Special Provisions.
+Premium, administrative fee, and any other amount owed us is due on the billing date and interest will accrue if the premium, administrative fee, or any other amount owed is not received by us before the first day of the month following the premium billing date. - (g) The premium, administrative fee, and any other amount due, plus any accrued interest, will be considered delinquent if it is not paid on or before the termination date specified in the Crop Provisions.
+This may affect your eligibility for benefits under other

+USDA programs.
+A debt for any crop insured with us under the authority of the Act will be deducted from any indemnity due you for this or any other crop insured with us.

+(h) Failure to pay the premium and any administrative fee due, plus any accrued interest and penalties, by the termination date will make you ineligible for any crop insurance under the Act for subsequent crop years until the sales closing date after the date the debt, including interest and penalties, is paid or satisfactory arrangements acceptable to us for such payment are made.

-8. Written Agreements.
+9. Written Agreements.